octobercms/docs/3.x/extend/settings/settings.md

 <a id="oc-settings-link-registration"></a>
 ### Settings Link Registration

-The back-end settings navigation links can be extended by overriding the `registerSettings` method inside the [Plugin registration class](registration.md#oc-registration-file).
+The back-end settings navigation links can be extended by overriding the `registerSettings` method inside the [plugin registration file](../extending.md).
 When you create a configuration link you have two options - create a link to a specific back-end page, or create a link to a settings model.
 The next example shows how to create a link to a back-end page.

 ```php
 public function registerSettings()